woodp/architecture-center/docs/guide/architecture-styles/n-tier.md

 - Managing an IaaS application is more work than a pure PaaS application that uses only managed services.
 - It can be difficult to manage the versioning of the code that is deployed on the VMs, making it challenging to update the application.

-## N-tier architecture running on virtual machines
+## N-tier architecture on virtual machines

 This section describes a recommended N-tier architecture running on VMs.